 It was pretty awesome - the animation style was captivating; the story was good; the kids loved it.
 All three of the juvenile viewers wanted to be one of the Spidermen - to have superhero powers to fight crime, injustice, supervillains, and petty street thugs.
 To leave them dangling for law enforcement to find and deal with appropriately.

-On previous occasion, they have wanted to be Batman, Iron Man or any of the other technologically charged vigilantes fighting evil on the mean streets of northern England.
+On previous occasions, they have wanted to be Batman, Iron Man or any of the other technologically charged vigilantes fighting evil on the mean streets of northern England.

 Naturally, this is unrealistic.
 The youngest is eight years old, and eight year olds are known to fare poorly in battles against adult thugs, thieves, and murderers.